Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 * An interface in the Listening state ONLY forwards/receives STP BPDUs.
 It does NOT send/receive regular traffic.
 * An interface in the Listening state does not learn MAC addresses from regular traffic that arrives on the interface.
 ### Learning State
-* After Listening state, a Designated or Root port will enter the **Learning** state.
+* After Listening state, a Designated or Root port role will enter the **Learning** state.
 * The Learning state is 15 seconds long by default.
 This is determined by the **Forward delay** timer (the same time is used for both the Listening and Learning state).
 * An interface in the Learning state only sends/receives STP BPDUs.
 It does not send/receive regular traffic.
 * An interface in the Learning state *learns* MAC addresses from regular traffic that arrives on the interface.